modem7/Dnscrypt-Proxy/README.md

 A DNS server container which utilises several UK and European DNS over HTTPS resolution services (cloudflare, quad9-dnscrypt-ip4-nofilter-pri, quad9-dnscrypt-ip4-nofilter-alt, quad9-doh-ip4-filter-alt, quad9-doh-ip4-filter-pri, doh-crypto-sx, dnscrypt.uk-ipv4, cs-uk, v.dnscrypt.uk-ipv4) by utilizing DNSCrypt Proxy (https://github.com/jedisct1/dnscrypt-proxy, https://dnscrypt.info/).

+Please note that the config file has DNS Cache disabled.
+This is due to my configuration of using Pihole as the DNS Cache.
+If you are not using a separate DNS cache system like Pihole, it is recommended to enable this in the config file under "DNS Cache".

 In this config, tcp and udp port 53 must be free on the host:

 ```bash